-Repeated misconduct which tends to substantially disrupt the orderly conduct of a school or a school function; repeated misconduct as set forth in Level III of this Code (Recommendations for expulsion relative to repeated misconduct must be based on documented referrals.)
+Repeated misconduct which tends to substantially disrupt the orderly conduct of a school or a school

+(Recommendations for expulsion relative to repeated misconduct must be based on documented referrals.)

 NOTE: No student shall be suspended for unexcused tardiness, lateness, absence, or truancy.